-4.2.3 Scenario 2 - Lower exchange rates
+5.2.3 Scenario 2 - Lower exchange rates

 This second scenario evaluates the consequences of 10% lower exchange rates of the currencies of all non-EU countries.
 Lower exchange rates have less impact than the lower import levies of scenario 1.
-Figure 4.4 shows that in the case of 10% lower exchange rates none of the non-EU countries would be real competition on the EU market.
+Figure 5.4 shows that in the case of 10% lower exchange rates none of the non-EU countries would provide real competition to the EU market.

-Figure 4.4 Offer price of shell eggs (cage eggs) in Germany from EU average (horizontal line) and non-EU countries in eurocents per kilogram of egg (scenario 2: 10% lower exchange rates)
+Figure 5.4 Offer price of shell eggs (cage eggs) in Germany from EU average (horizontal line) and non-EU countries in eurocents per kilogram of egg (scenario 2: 10% lower exchange rates)

-4.2.4 Scenario 3 - Combination of lower import levies and lower exchange rates
+5.2.4 Scenario 3 - Combination of lower import levies and lower exchange rates

 The third scenario is a combination of the previous scenarios: 50% lower import levies and also 10% lower exchange rates of all non-EU currencies.
-The consequences of the combination of 50% lower levies on imports and 10% lower exchange rates are indicated in Figure 4.5.
+The consequences of the combination of 50% lower levies on imports and 10% lower exchange rates are indicated in Figure 5.5.
 In this scenario, Ukraine obtains a very competitive position on the EU market for shell eggs.
 The other non-EU countries would not be competitive.

-Figure 4.5 Offer price of shell eggs (cage eggs) in Germany from EU average (horizontal line) and non-EU countries in eurocents per kilogram egg (scenario 3: 50% lower import levies and 10% lower exchange rate)
+Figure 5.5 Offer price of shell eggs (cage eggs) in Germany from EU average (horizontal line) and non-EU countries in eurocents per kilogram of egg (scenario 3: 50% lower import levies and 10% lower exchange rate)

-4.2.5 Scenario 4 - Combination of zero import levies and lower exchange rates
+5.2.5 Scenario 4 - Combination of zero import levies and lower exchange rates

 This scenario is a combination of zero import levies and 10% lower exchange rates of all non-EU currencies.
-In fact this is a 'worst case' scenario.
-The consequences of the combination of no import levies and 10% lower exchange rates are indicated in Figure 4.6.
+In fact, this is a 'worst-case' scenario.
+The consequences of the combination of no import levies and 10% lower exchange rates are indicated in Figure 5.6.
 In this scenario the Ukraine is very competitive on the EU market.
 Also, the USA has a lower offer price than the EU producers.
 The difference in offer price for Argentina and India compared to the EU producers is very small.

-Figure 4.6 Offer price of shell eggs (cage eggs) in Germany from EU average (horizontal line) and non-EU countries in eurocents per kilogram egg (scenario 4: zero import levies and 10% lower exchange rates)
+Figure 5.6 Offer price of shell eggs (cage eggs) in Germany from EU average (horizontal line) and non-EU countries in eurocents per kilogram of egg (scenario 4: zero import levies and 10% lower exchange rates)

-4.3 Whole egg powder
+5.3 Whole egg powder

-Egg powder is more suitable for long distance transport than shell eggs because there is no decrease in product quality after months of storage.
+Egg powder is more suitable for long-distance transport than shell eggs because there is no decrease in product quality after months of storage.
 Another advantage of egg powder is the relatively low cost of transport as the product is dried.

-4.3.1 Basic situation
+5.3.1 Basic situation

 The assumed market location is Frankfurt am Main in Germany, for which an offer price has been calculated.
 The offer price is the total of production costs, processing costs, transportation costs and import levies.
-The results are shown in Figure 4.7.
-This figure shows that for whole egg powder the competition of non-EU countries is a real threat.
+The results are shown in Figure 5.7.
+This figure shows that for whole egg powder the competition from non-EU countries is a real threat.
 However, the levies on imports still provide enough protection for whole egg powder entering the EU market.
-If there were to be no levies on imports, all suppliers of whole egg powder from the non-EU countries illustrated would have been very competitive on the EU market in 2015.
-It has to be recognised that, in contrast to shell eggs, the product quality of egg powder is not affected by long-distance transport.
+The full tariff for whole egg powder is 1.37 euro per kg.
+If there were to be no levies on imports, all suppliers of whole egg powder from the non-EU countries illustrated would have been very competitive on the EU market in 2017.
+It has to be recognised that, in contrast to shell eggs, the product quality of egg powder is not affected by longdistance transport.

-Figure 4.7 Offer price of whole egg powder (cage eggs) in Germany from EU average (enriched cage; horizontal line) and non-EU countries in eurocents per kilogram (basic situation)
+Figure 5.7 Offer price of whole egg powder (cage eggs) in Germany from EU average (enriched cage; horizontal line) and non-EU countries in eurocents per kilogram (basic situation)